Just released: How to raise venture capital in 2023

 Depending on their level of sophistication however, they also can open the door to what is known as “retail investor risk.”
 This is the risk that you, as a professional investor, will be perceived as having taken advantage of an novice investor.
 Keep in mind that the courts will not necessarily consider an investor to be an expert simply because they are accredited.
 The classic — but by no means ubiquitous — example here is doctors: they may have the net worth to be considered accredited but at the same time they may be just as good at understanding offering documents as you are at understanding blood test results.
 (Readers from the biotech space can feel free to ignore that last simile.)

 Many funds mitigate this risk by keeping a high minimum LP commitment, usually $1M and over.
-Setting a high barrier for entry can help to weed out some of the higher-risk investors, but this is not a fool-proof defense.
-Conveniently, this leads us to our next topic…
+Setting a high barrier for entry can help to weed out some of the higher-risk investors, but this is not a fool-proof defense— which leads us to our next topic.

 You Can Protect Yourself from Investor Lawsuits